Passengers airlifted to safety from stranded luxury cruise ship

 “The worst thing I could say for me was walking to get in line for the helicopter," Horgen told NRK, overcome by emotion.
 "You had to walk past a lot of people and their faces.
 That was hard — I did not want to go."

-Norwegian authorities said they had the situation under control and helicopter evacuations had been suspended.
+Norwegian authorities said they had the situation under control and suspended helicopter evacuations earlier in the day.

+The U.S. Embassy in Oslo, about 300 miles away, sent a consular team to Molde to help American citizens who were evacuated.
+Passengers were booked in a handful of hotels in the city and some planned to fly home later on Sunday.

 The cruise company said 479 passengers have been taken off the ship — 20 have been taken to hospital with fractures and cuts, but some are also suffering from trauma.